Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Theoretical Analysis

 Within the PNN approach considered here, $f(\UI)$ is approximated for finite $S$ as $f_{\bm{W}}(\UI) = \bm{W}^T \bar{\bm{X}}(\UI) = \sum_{k} W_k \bar{X}_k(\UI)$.
 To quantify the fidelity of this approximation, we introduce a statistical variant of the function capacity~\cite{dambre_information_2012, wright_capacity_2019, martinez-pena_information_2020}, which is the normalized mean-squared accuracy of the estimate $f_{\bm{W}}$,

-\rev{This quantity differs from that introduced in Refs.\,\cite{dambre_information_2012, wright_capacity_2019, martinez-pena_information_2020} in that the right hand side of Eq.\,(\ref{eq:fcap}) is an integral over random variables -- the stochastic readout features $\bar{\bm{X}}(\UI)$.
-However, through the use of concentration inequalities in probability theory, one can show that it converges to a well-defined deterministic value~\footnote{In physics, such quantities are referred to as self-averaging quantities. (see Eq.\,(\ref{eq:Lambdatilde}) in Appendix \ref{sec:Information_capacity_saturation}). }}.
-Minimizing the error in the approximation of $f(\UI)$ by $f_{\bm{W}}(\UI)$ over the input domain to determine capacity thus requires finding ${\boldsymbol{w}} = \mathrm{argmin}_{\boldsymbol{W}} \EUI{|f - \bm{W}^T \bar{\bm{X}}|^2}$.
-This minimization can always be expressed analytically via a pseudoinverse operation (see Appendix \ref{sec:Information_capacity_saturation}).
+This quantity differs from that introduced in Refs.\,\cite{dambre_information_2012, wright_capacity_2019, martinez-pena_information_2020} in that the squared error term $(f(\UI) - f_{\bm{W}}(\UI) )^2$ is stochastic, and thus both the expectation over the output samples $\mathcal{X}$ and the expectation over the inputs $\bm{u}$ are needed to ensure that Eq.\,(\ref{eq:fcap}) is a deterministic value.
+Minimizing the error in the approximation of $f(\UI)$ by $f_{\bm{W}}(\UI)$ over the input domain to determine capacity thus requires finding

+This minimization can always be expressed analytically via a pseudoinverse operation (see Appendix \ref{sec:DefCap}).
 This function capacity is constructed such that $0 \leq C[f]\leq 1$, with the upper limit indicating a perfect approximation.

 The choice of a linear estimator and a mean squared error loss function may appear restrictive at first glance, but the generality of our formalism averts such limitations.
 The use of a linear estimator applied directly to readout features appears to preclude nonlinear post-processing of measurements; this is intentional and simply meant to ensure the calculated functional capacity is a measure of the ability of the physical system itself, and not of a nonlinear processing layer.
 Furthermore, the mean squared loss effectively describes the first term in a Taylor expansion of a wide range of arbitrary nonlinear post-processing and non-quadratic loss functions.
-The most well-known example is that of logistic regression for supervised classification problems, where the sigmoid function $\sigma(\bm{W}^T \bar{\bm{X}})$ (\textit{i.e.,} $\sigma(z)=1/(1+\mathrm{exp}(-z)$) is used for post-processing, while the cross-entropy loss function is used for optimization~(for further details and analysis of non-linear post-processing, see Appendix \ref{app:ComplxNonLin}).
+The most well-known example is that of logistic regression for supervised classification problems, where the sigmoid function $\sigma(\bm{W}^T \bar{\bm{X}})$ (\textit{i.e.,} $\sigma(z)=1/(1+\mathrm{exp}(-z))$) is used for post-processing, while the cross-entropy loss function is used for optimization~(for further details and analysis of non-linear post-processing, see Appendix \ref{app:ComplxNonLin}).

 To extend the notion of capacity to a task-independent metric representing how much classical information about an input can be extracted from a system in the presence of sampling noise, we sum the function capacity over a basis of functions $\{ f_\ell \}_{\ell \in \mathbb{N}}$ which are complete and orthonormal with respect to the input distribution, i.e.\,equipped with the inner product $\langle f_{\ell}, f_{\ell'} \rangle_{p} = \int f_{\ell}(\UI) f_{\ell'}(\UI) p(\UI) \dd \UI = \delta_{\ell \ell'}$.
 The total \textit{Resolvable Expressive Capacity} (REC) is then $\EC \equiv \sum_{\ell=0}^{\infty} C[ f_{\ell} ]$, which effectively quantifies how many linearly-independent functions can be expressed from a linear combination of $\{\bar{X}_k (\UI) \}$.
 Our main result -- proven in detail in Appendix \ref{app:EC} -- is that given any $S \in \mathbb{N}^{+}$, the REC for a physical system whose measured features are stochastic variables of the form of Eq.\,(\ref{eq:xbar}) is given by